Byiers, B. 2017. Is the Nile Basin Initiative a ‘regional sailboat’ in choppy geopolitical waters? ECDPM Talking Points blog, 3 March 2017.

 One challenge is the common story of overlapping memberships – not only does NBI cut across several Regional Economic Communities, but also regional structures like the East Africa Power Pool (EAPP) and the Lake Victoria Basin Commission (LVBC).
 This need not be a problem if organisations can agree on a division of labour.

 However, the continental architecture, and push for RECs to have a water department and water policy also risks confusing rather than helping matters, while countries take different negotiation positions on different issues at different fora.
-Uganda for example is downstream of Lake Victoria but mid-stream with respect to the Nile, so the political calculations alter.
+Uganda, for example, is downstream of Lake Victoria but mid-stream with respect to the Nile, so the political calculations alter.
 As well as Nile countries, Ethiopia is upstream of Djibouti, Somalia and others through other rivers – should all its water use be governed by one body?

 Yet the fundamental challenge for NBI is that while they have tried to keep the technical and political tracks separate, both are seen as inseparable for Egypt, to whom the colonial-era agreements provide most rights to water use.
 As a result, Egypt suspended its participation in most NBI activities (Egypt participates in the annual meetings of the Nile Council of Ministers(Nile-COM), the Nile Day celebrations and the Strategic Dialogue between NBI governance and donor partners – all organised by NBI).

-Though there are increased statements to the effect that Egypt is “turning towards Africa” and growing recognition that the Grand Ethiopian Renaissance Dam (GERD) is a reality, it is nonetheless seen as a potential disrupter to Nile water cooperation.
+Though there are increased statements to the effect that Egypt is “turning towards Africa” and growing recognition that the Grand Ethiopian Renaissance Dam (GERD) is a reality, it is nonetheless seen as a potential disruptor to Nile water cooperation.

 So if indeed NBI is a “strong organisation with a weak mandate”, as some have said, what can it hope to achieve?

-By being adaptive and in tune to the politics, it seems that NBI may be well suited to encourage on-going diplomatic efforts.
+By being adaptive and in tune with the politics, it seems that NBI may be well suited to encourage ongoing diplomatic efforts.
 The shifting interests created by the GERD construction – energy generation for Ethiopia can also be sold to Sudan, while storing water upstream is also good for Sudan’s agricultural irrigation and may supplement available water storage in the High Aswan Dam in Egypt – increasing the buffering capacity of the Eastern Nile system.

-Depending on how that is managed, the lower evaporation loss from storing water in Ethiopia due to its high altitude with cooler climate and efficient irrigation in Sudan might yet ensure Egypt maintains sufficient water-flow.
+Depending on how that is managed, the lower evaporation loss from storing water in Ethiopia due to its high altitude with a cooler climate and efficient irrigation in Sudan might yet ensure Egypt maintains sufficient water-flow.
 Egyptian investors might even be willing to invest in Sudanese agriculture – thus importing water through food trade.

 Should NBI therefore branch out into regional agricultural trade?
 One of the challenges of many regional organisations has precisely been ‘agenda inflation’ and on paper COMESA has the mandate – both on agriculture through CAADP, and on trade.
 While COMESA may be too large to focus on specifics, the best impact may come from NBI engaging with COMESA to ensure that concerns about water use, and energy production can be made part of a wider grand-bargain – think the European Coal and Steel Community.